Azure/aaz/Commands/self-help/troubleshooter/readme.md

 ## Commands

 - [continue](/Commands/self-help/troubleshooter/_continue.md)
-: Continue the troubleshooting steps for the respective troubleshooter resource name.
+: Uses stepId and responses as the trigger to continue the troubleshooting steps for the respective troubleshooter resource name.

 - [create](/Commands/self-help/troubleshooter/_create.md)
 : Create the specific troubleshooter action under a resource or subscription.